Difference between Temporary & Permanent Accounts

 1. Asset accounts

-An equity account is a financial representation of business ownership accrued through payments to a company or through residual earnings generated by an organization.
+An equity account is a financial representation of business ownership accrued through company payments or residual earnings generated by an organization.

 A rolling balance vs. a balance reset